University Affairs team

 University Affairs counts several writing and editing awards among its recent honours.

-University Affairs took the silver awards in the categories of best website design and best overall companion website.
+University Affairs also garnered the silver award in the categories of best website design and best overall companion website.

-We also won a silver medal at the Kenneth R. Wilson Awards in 2011, for business publishing in the Best Issue category for our February 2010 edition.
+We also won a silver medal at the Kenneth R. Wilson Awards in 2011, in the Best Issue category for our February 2010 edition.
 The magazine received honourable mentions in the categories of: Best Cover and Best Art Direction of a Complete Issue for the same issue.

 In 2010, we were a double winner at the Canadian Online Publishing Awards, taking top spot in the categories of Best News and Best Website Design in the blue division for business-to-business, professional association, farm or scholarly websites.
 University Affairs also earned an honorable mention in the categories of Best Blog, for Margin Notes; Best Community Feature (which includes best use of social media); and Best Article or Series of Articles, for our Career Advice section.

 We also walked away with a gold medal for Best Online-only Series of Articles, again for our Career Advice section, at the Kenneth R. Wilson Awards for business publishing, and was a two-time finalist at the National Magazine Awards in the categories of Best Short Feature (A Place for Andrew) and Best Web-Only Content (Career Advice).